 General Job Responsibility

-Administrative Clerk shall be responsible for performing the duties of Municipal Clerk in the absence of the Municipal Clerk, provides administrative support to designated staff, acts as the main staff resource person for the Municipal Clerk’s office as it relates to records management, attends meetings of Council or Committees, assists Municipal Clerk with meeting preparation and support, reviews all incoming correspondence and other documents submitted to the Warden, acts as recording secretary for the Nominating Committee, supports the Office of Warden with arranging meetings, undertakes research, coordinates training, workshops, and educational sessions for Council members, coordinates the collection, reporting, and posting of quarterly and annual financial and hospitality reporting of expenses for Council members and Chief Administrative Officer, assists the Municipality’s Freedom of Information and Protection of Privacy Administrator, tracks articles and stories on media outlets daily, develops regular opportunities for Warden and councillors to improve community visibility and outreach, prepares reports for Municipal Clerk, and carries out other duties and responsibilities as may be assigned from time to time.
+Administrative Clerk shall be responsible for providing administrative support to the Director of Corporate Services and other designated staff within the department.
+They act as the main staff resource person for the Corporate Services office as it relates to records management; coordinate / advocate occupational health and safety activities; assist with meeting preparation and support including acting as recording secretary for related committees (minutes); coordinate preparation and retention of bylaws and policies; undertakes research; coordinate training, workshops, and educational sessions for service group staff and members of the Joint Occupational Health and Safety Committee (JOSHC); assists the Director with administration of the Municipality’s Freedom of Information and Protection of Privacy (FOIPOP); and carries out other duties and responsibilities as may be assigned from time to time.
 This job description is a general outline of duties and responsibilities and is not meant to limit the employee’s initiative to expand or increase their work output subject to approval by their supervisor.

-This position reports directly to the Municipal Clerk.
+This position reports directly to the Director of Corporate Services.

 Specific Job Responsibilities

-3. Acts as the main staff resource person for the Municipal Clerk’s office as it relates to records management, ensuring a system of documenting, filing, copying, retrieving, as well as preparing and issuing correspondence is maintained.
+12. Acts as the main staff resource person for the Corporate Services as it relates to records management, ensuring a system of documenting, filing, copying, retrieving, as well as preparing and issuing correspondence is maintained.

-15. Other duties and responsibilities as may be assigned from time to time by the Municipal Clerk.
+14. Other reasonably related duties and responsibilities as may be assigned from time to time by the Director.

 Qualifications and Expectations